In Radical Candor (2017) author Kim Scott teaches techniques and mindsets to develop effective leadership and high-performance cultures.

 - Obnoxious aggression is a behavior, not a personality trait?
 Not always…

-The author righteously advises people not to make attribution errors, such as to generalize a behavior to a whole personality.
+The author righteously advises people not to make attribution errors, such as generalizing a behavior to a whole personality.

 She is right.